 1. In many ways, this is a course about a way of thinking about events, constraints, incentives, and outcomes, rather than some pre-set body of material to commit to study.
-The exam material is based on the book as well as on the lecture material, so attending lectures as well as reading all assigned text chapters is critical to doing well in the course.
+The exam material is based on Canvas discussions as well as on class material, so attending class is critical to doing well in the course.
 Many students learn best by reading the relevant material in the book ahead of the class.
-If after paying close attention in class, and going over the relevant part of the book, you still are not on top of the material, formulate your questions and post them in the Q&A forum on Sakai.
-If you can help a fellow student by answering a question posted on Sakai, do so.
-Do not wait until right before the exam or until the end of the semester for help, since this material builds on the earlier material and you will fall behind in the course if you do not keep up on nearly a day-to-day basis.
-Falling behind is usually fatal.
+If after paying close attention in class, you still are not on top of the material, formulate your questions and post them in the Q&A forum on Canvas.
+If you can help a fellow student by answering a question posted on Canvas, do so.
+Do not wait until the end of the semester for help; you will fall behind in the course if you do not keep up on nearly a day-to-day basis.
+Falling behind is likely fatal.

-2. We will make efforts to provide on Sakai every graph or diagram presented in class.
-Thus, don't get caught up in class trying to get a graph or diagram into your notes: why we are showing it is more important than what is on the graph; the lead-up to showing and the followup after showing it are keys to understanding.
+2. We will make efforts to provide on Canvas every graph, equation or diagram presented in class.
+Thus, don't get caught up in class trying to get a graph, equation or diagram into your notes: why we are showing it is more important than what is on the graph; the lead-up to showing and the follow-up after showing it are keys to understanding.

-3. Attend all lectures and participate on Sakai frequently.
-Paying close attention at lectures is a more efficient use of an hour devoted to the course material than merely reading the book.
+3. Attend all classes and participate on Canvas frequently.
+Paying close attention in class is a more efficient use of an hour devoted to the course material than merely reading the book.

 4. Economics is not the kind of subject matter best learned alone.
 There is a big difference between having been exposed to concepts, and to the relationships among them, and being familiar with them.
 Familiarity is what makes for better exam performance, far superior learning retention, and thus better use of game-theoretic thinking in later courses and in future economic decisions.
-I strongly recommend that you find a study partner, preferably someone else in 4340.
+I strongly recommend that you find a study partner, preferably someone else in 4004, but possibly in 7001.
 The key part of studying together is to have one of you explain some concept, and have the other one point out errors, as well as very imprecise language, or missing logical linkages in the explanations.
 Before you lose a friend, switch roles and have the other one do the explaining.
 An hour a week of this kind of back-and-forth interchange is more effective than 3 hours a week studying on your own.

-IN CASE OF EMERGENCY, MILITARY CALL-UPS, YOUR or YOUR CHILD'S EXTREME SICKNESS, OR DEATH IN THE FAMILY AFFECTING ATTENDANCE THE DAY OF AN EXAM YOU WILL BE EXCUSED FROM THE EXAM OR THE QUIZ WITH THIS PROPER PROCEDURE.
+IN CASE OF EMERGENCY, MILITARY CALL-UPS, YOUR or YOUR CHILD'S EXTREME SICKNESS, OR DEATH IN THE FAMILY AFFECTING ATTENDANCE THE DAY OF THE EXAM YOU WILL BE EXCUSED FROM THE EXAM WITH THIS PROPER PROCEDURE.